How to Create Countdown Timer using Python Tkinter

-In this Python Tkinter tutorial, we will discuss how to create a countdown timer using Python Tkinter step by step.
-Here, we will create a simple GUI-based countdown timer using Python Tkinter.
+In this Python Tkinter tutorial, I discussed how to create a countdown timer using Python Tkinter step by step.
+We’ll build a simple GUI-based timer that counts down from a given number of seconds.
+This project helps you learn how to handle time-based events in Tkinter using the after() method.

 Now, let us see how to create a countdown timer using Python Tkinter.